Naresh10485/Time-Series-Forecasting-NTPC-Stock-Data-/README.md

 where εt is white noise.
 We refer to this as an MA(q) model, a moving average model of order q.
 Of course, we do not observe the values of εt, so it is not really a regression in the usual sense.
 The model assumes that the current value is a linear combination of past error terms plus a random error term.
 <br>

-### Arima : Autoregressive Integrating Moving Average
+### Arima: Autoregressive Integrating Moving Average
 ARIMA is a statistical model used for time series data.
 It stands for Auto Regressive Integrated Moving Average.
 This method is often referred to as the Box-Jenkins approach.
 Box and Jenkins introduced the idea of using differencing to convert data that doesn't have a constant mean or variance (non-stationary) into data that does (stationary). <br>
 The full model can be written as,
  ![Arima_equation](Visualization/Arima.png)